edelstone/my-website-2/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/04b3019c-b59a-40e8-91c2-173019e07f8b/deploy-status)](https://app.netlify.com/sites/edelstone/deploys)

-## General
+## About

 This is the source code for my portfolio website.
-It's built from scratch using the [11ty static site generator](https://www.11ty.dev) and is designed to be simple, accessible, fast, and content-focused.
+It's built from scratch using the [Eleventy (11ty) static site generator](https://www.11ty.dev) and is designed to be simple, accessible, fast, and content-focused.

 Please use any of my code or design for your own purposes (except fonts, which must be licensed separately).